 Editorial by Selwyn Berg (Editor - The GOLF Course Guide)

-Barnbougle Dunes (pictured left) and Lost Farm near Bridport on Tasmania’s Bass Strait coastline remain entrenched in the top two spots in our latest rankings.
-Both highly respected designs by world class architects (ranked #1 and #2 for design), the pair also benefit from stunningly beautiful coastal views (ranked #1 and #4 for aesthetics).
-This year, for the first time, our panel awarded the top score for course conditioning to Barnbougle Dunes, with Lost Farm at #3.
-The firm, bouncy fescue fairways and greens at Barnbougle are ideally suited to links golf, and it is this sporty style of game which continues to delight ordinary golfers across Australia as it has during the 20 year history of The GOLF Course Guide.
-We’ve seen a number of quality links style layouts constructed on our shores over this period.
-Our emphasis in ranking courses is that they should be enjoyable and interesting to play for golfers of all abilities, rather than just difficult and challenging to elite golfers, and all these new courses fit the mould.
+Thus Barnbougle Dunes and Lost Farm on Tasmania’s Bass Strait coastline retain the top two spots in our latest rankings, clearly on notice from yet another Tasmanian candidate for next year.
+Designed by international architects (ranked #1 and #2 for design), the Barnbougle pair also benefit from stunningly beautiful coastal views (ranked #1 and #3 for aesthetics).
+We also awarded the top two scores for course conditioning to the Barnbougle twins.
+The firm, bouncy fescue fairways and greens are ideally suited to links golf, and it is this sporty style of game which continues to delight players across Australia.

-As always, the scoring was incredibly tight, and although Barnbougle Dunes was clearly ahead by more than a whole point (out of 100), only 2 points separated #2 from #10.
+As usual, the scoring was incredibly tight, with each Barnbougle course ahead by just over a whole point (out of 100), but then less than one point separated #3 from #10.
 Minor changes to our judging panel, the courses they visited through the year or the timing of their visits all affect the outcome, so as always we recommend that our readers use these lists for guidance only.

 The GOLF Course Guide established a numerical course ranking system in 1998 and was the first Australian publication to do that.
 The Guide’s criteria are